bearcove/dylo/con-cli/README.md

 # con-cli

-`con-cli` generates the consumer crates corresponding to module implementation crates marked with `#[con::spec]` attributes.
+`con-cli` generates the consumer crates corresponding to module implementation crates marked with `#[con::export]` attributes.
 This tool scans the workspace for crates starting with `mod-` and generates corresponding `con-` crates that contain just the trait definitions and public interfaces.

 ## Installation